 The venue is Crows Nest Community Centre in Sydney (near North Sydney), walking distance to

 St Leonards train station and city buses.
-It commences on Wednesday 9th September until Sunday 13th September, 10am to 6.30pm each day.
+It commences on Saturday 21st August until Wednesday 25th August 2021, 9.30am to 6pm each day.
 There is accommodation nearby through AirBnB and we will create a Facebook page to connect those participating (to share travel & accommodation).

 - Enter your details against the mediation training

 - Pay a $450 non-refundable deposit to secure your place in the training.